Very few people have written about the history of junk journals and how they came to be.

 In a bid to save money while still being able to do their beloved hobby, some people turned to digital scrapbooking.

-Now I don’t know if junk journaling started before or after the recession.
-But what I do know is that it started as a form of “rebellion” against the idea that you needed to buy expensive papers and supplies to store memories in a book or create personal artwork.
+Today’s junk journals started as a form of “rebellion” against the idea that you needed to buy expensive papers and supplies to store memories in a book or create personal artwork.

 Where “free” things like cereal boxes, junk mail envelopes, packaging, flyers, leaflets, paper bags and any other form of “junk” we throw away or recycle each day could be turned into something useful, beautiful and worth saving from landfill.